I am a small business owner who began with a basic home embroidery machine and turned it into a career ten years ago.

-First, always use some type of backing when you hoop garments, as this gives you a layer between the thread and the fabric.
+- First, always use some backing when you hoop garments, as this gives you a layer between the thread and the fabric.
 The backing also acts as a buffer that prevents you from digging into the fabric.

-Use what I call the "light hands" approach.
+- Use what I call the "light hands" approach.
 You must be patient—don't just jab at the stitches.
-Sometimes you have to pick out one stitch at a time; it's like taking a knot out of a shoestring or untangling a necklace.
+Sometimes you have to pick out one stitch at a time, like taking a knot out of a shoestring or untangling a necklace.

-Make sure that whatever tool you use to remove the stitches is sharp and well maintained.
+- Make sure that whatever tool you use to remove the stitches is sharp and well maintained.
 If you use scissors, designate a pair for this use only.
-Personally, I like to use cuticle scissors.
-All drugstores carry them, they're inexpensive and they have very sharp, small points that make it easy to get into tight places.
+I like to use cuticle scissors.
+All drugstores carry them; they're inexpensive and have very sharp, small points that make it easy to get into tight places.
 They are also especially good for lettering.
-If you use some type of electric razor, make sure to keep it free from lint and dust, and keep it oiled and covered when not in use.
+If you use some type of electric razor, keep it free from lint and dust, and keep it oiled and covered when not in use.
 Whatever tool you decide works best for you, always make certain it is sharp and clean.

-I also like to use quilter’s pins.
+- I also like to use quilter pins.
 They have a larger head than dressmaker pins, and the pin itself is longer and easier to handle.
 Also, keep a pair of tweezers on hand if you don't have fingernails.
 They allow you to pick up one thread at a time.

-Maintaining proper tensions while stitching is very important because it lets you easily see where the bobbin thread is.
-This way you have a path to follow, and you can simply go straight down the center of the stitching.
+- Maintaining proper tension while stitching is very important because it lets you easily see where the bobbin thread is.
+This way, you have a path to follow and go straight down the center of the stitching.

 Don't force anything.
 You may need to use a pin or the tip of a needle to remove very small knots.
 Remember, do not push or pull the fabric; pull only the threads that come easily.
 You can go back later and see what is causing the rest to stay.
 Work on each segment individually.

-If you are removing one or two letters or a small part of a design, be sure to put a new piece of backing under the area before you start to stitch again.
-After you remove the stitching, the backing is weak, and if it is not replaced, more than likely you will get bird-nesting or a hole.
+If you are removing one or two letters or a small part of a design, put a new piece of backing under the area before you start stitching again.
+After you remove the stitching, the backing is weak, and if it is not replaced, more than likely, you will get bird-nesting or a hole.

 If you need to remove large fill stitch letters, it's basically the same approach.
 Gently guide the point of the scissors up the bobbin thread, clipping as you go.
 After a short while, return to the bottom of the letter, move over a bit and start again.
 By doing so, the top thread will release and will pull out easily.